pdporterman/startup/README.md

 tech:
-players will login and create an account the notes for each player and their lowest actions taken score will be saved in the data base and a leader board at the start menu with the lowest actions taken of all the players a notification will be sent to all players as soon as someone enters the leader board or if the player was on the ledaer board they will be notified that they have lost thier place
+players will login and create an account the notes for each player and their lowest actions taken score will be saved in the data base and a leader board at the start menu with the lowest actions taken of all the players a notification will be sent to all players as soon as someone enters the leader board or if the player was on the leader board they will be notified that they have lost their place

 ![image](https://github.com/pdporterman/startup/assets/144472299/75e72ba3-9ba2-4c05-878c-8aae4553a32b)

+start up HTML: I created the three html pages, index is going to serve as the sign in page and will link you to the main page. the main page is going to have a table (with no values yet) that will have the high scores and a play button that links to the game page, the game page will have a text box to enter commands for your character and a text output and a exit button to go back to the main page